matthew-k-james/toy_app/README.md

   1.Pull the app from the GitHub repository at https://github.com/matthew-k-james/toy_app 2.Open the command line and navigate to the toy_app folder
   3. run 'bundle install'
-  4. run 'bundle exec rake db:migrate'
+  4. If you have set up any data model components run 'bundle exec rake db:migrate'
   5. run 'rails server'
   6. go to 'http://localhost:3000/' and the app should be running